chryw/chryw.github.io/_posts/2016-03-25-animal-rescue-website.markdown

 <!--more-->

-The current website [Motley Zoo](http://motleyzoo.org/) is using a very old WordPress theme.
+The current website <a href="http://motleyzoo.org/" target="_blank" class="link">Motley Zoo</a> is using a very old WordPress theme.
 The navigation and site content is getting messier.
-My friends [@angelagiese](https://github.com/angelagiese) and [@irzzz](https://github.com/irzzz) are redesigning the WordPress theme with a modern look.
+My friends <a href="https://github.com/angelagiese" target="_blank" class="link">@angelagiese</a> and <a href="https://github.com/irzzz" target="_blank" class="link">@irzzz</a> are redesigning the WordPress theme with a modern look.
 We also analyzed the IA of the site to reorganize the navigation and content better.

 #### Homepage layout